1.

 7.

-Miharu students to register and become admitted to American universities at NO charge.
+help with application to American universities at NO charge.
+Other companies

 8.